maroskukan/shell-cookbook/README.md

 To run script with lower priority use nice.
 For example ``nice myscript``.

+To run script at another time (one time), you can use at utility.
+For example ``at -f myscript noon tomorrow``

+Another option is to use Cron or launchd or Upstart.

 ## Tips and Tricks

 In rare cases when no "real" text editor is available in system (e.g. stripped down container) **cat** tool can be used to write a file interactively.